sccn/sccn.github.io/others/EEGLAB_Bugs.md

 How do I report a Bug?
 ---
 If you encounter a bug:
--  Please first read the Matlab command-line and any error window text carefully to determine whether you may be able to avoid the problem directly.
+-  Please first read the MATLAB command-line and any error window text carefully to determine whether you may be able to avoid the problem directly.
 -  Next, test whether the error occurs using the current release of EEGLAB.
 If so, check the [Github